yoavweiss/smashing_book_6_chapter/delivering_ideal_site_performance.md

 Chrome 66 introduced a [streaming parser][stream_parsing] for JavaScript so it can be parsed on a background thread as it is being downloaded.
 That means that at
-least in some cases, the "all or nothing" approach to JS is slightly mitigated.
+least in some cases, the "all or nothing" approach to JavaScript is slightly mitigated.
 So even though large bundles still have to be executed as a single unit, they may be parsed progressively.
-Other browsers don’t yet have streamed parsing for JS, but at least some of them are actively looking into that area.
+Other browsers don’t yet have streamed parsing for JavaScript, but at least some of them are actively looking into that area.
 </aside>